stevenCYJ/Object-Tracking-with-KCF/README.md

 Try different dataset by changing the path name.

 # Project Report
-Check the details of the project through the file '585ProjectReport.pdf'.
+Check the details of the project through the file '585ProjectReport.pdf'. \
-Report of the project which contains:
+Report of the project contains:
 1) Abstract/Problem definition
 2) Related work
 3) Method